MarkMa512/rabbitmq-crl-example/README.md

 ```

 ### Teardown the broker setup
-If you are experiencing some errors or failures, you can tear down the entier setup with the following script:
+If you are experiencing errors, failures, you can tear down the entier setup with the following script:
 ```
 sh tear_down_rabbit-s.sh
 ```